jewel/clearskies/protocol/core.md

 The "range" parameter is optional and allows the peer to request only certain bytes from the file.

 The other peer responds with the file data.
-This will have a binary payload, as explained earlier:
+This will have a binary payload of the file contents (encoding of the binary payload was explained in an earlier section):

 ```
 !100000!{"type": "file_data","path":"photos/img1.jpg", ... }
 JFIF.123l;jkasaSDFasdfs...
 ```

-A better look at the JSON payload:
+A better look at the JSON above:

 ```json
 {